 For students who already have a grounding in a South Asian language, there are opportunities to proceed to an advanced level and to develop reading skills to attain a research proficiency.

-You will have access to the libraries, study spaces, common rooms and IT facilities of the School of Interdisciplinary Area Studies, and of the Faculty of Oriental Studies, as well as to the social and networking events organised by these two university centres.
+You will have access to the libraries, study spaces, common rooms and IT facilities of the Oxford School of Global and Area Studies, and of the Faculty of Oriental Studies, as well as to the social and networking events organised by these two university centres.

 Oxford also offers a wealth of resources for the study of South Asian art and material culture.
 The Ashmolean Museum contains collections encompassing art from the Islamic world, the Indian subcontinent and South-East Asia.
 The Pitt Rivers Museum holds important collections of ethnographic material from India, Bangladesh, Pakistan, Tibet, Nepal and Sri Lanka.
 The Museum of the History of Science houses an unrivalled collection of historic scientific instruments, including astrolabes and other instruments, with Persian, Arabic or Sanskrit inscriptions, manufactured by artisans in India.

 Oxford IT Services supports university members in their study and library use, helping students to get the most from their courses in state-of-the-art IT learning rooms.
-Some of the MSc module convenors will also make use of the University's online sharing platform, known as WebLearn, where selected course readings are made available.
+Some of the MSc module convenors will also make use of the University's online sharing platform, known as Canvas, where selected course readings are made available.
 Many lecturers also share their reading lists via the University’s Oxford Reading Lists Online (ORLO) system.

 In addition to the faculties and departments who share in teaching for the MSc, Oxford contains outstanding collegiate centres for study and research in relation to South Asia and its many regions, at Wolfson College, Somerville College and St Antony’s College.
 Research seminars at these collegiate centres are open to all students.